-(b) prior to the date falling four months before the commencement of the Delivery Year to which the Capacity Auction relates (or, in the case of an Applicant intending to bid for a Capacity Agreement of a duration exceeding one Delivery Year, prior to the date falling four months before the commencement of the second Delivery Year to which the Capacity Auction relates), a Metering Assessment (including providing line diagrams as described in Rule 3.9.4(a)(i)); and

-(c) prior to the date falling two weeks before the commencement of the Delivery Year to which the Capacity Auction relates (or, in the case of an Applicant intending to bid for a Capacity Agreement of a duration exceeding one Delivery Year, prior to the date falling two weeks before the commencement of the second Delivery Year to which the Capacity Auction relates), if required, a Metering Test.

 3.11 Opt-out Notifications

 3.11.2 An Opt-out Notification must state:

-(d) the CMU to which the Opt-out Notification relates including a description of, and the full postal address with postcode and the two letter prefix and six-figure Ordnance Survey grid reference numbers of, the Electricity Interconnector or the Generating Unit(s) and/or DSR CMU Component(s) and Meter Point Administration Numbers for all the relevant Meter(s);
+(d) the CMU to which the Opt-out Notification relates including a description of, and the full postal address with postcode and the two letter prefix and six-figure Ordnance Survey grid reference numbers of, the Electricity Interconnector or the Generating Unit(s) and/or DSR CMU Component(s);

+3.11.2B Pursuant to 3.11.2 (d) following provision of an opt out notification, a Mandatory CMU must provide Meter Point Administration Numbers for all the relevant Meters to the CM Settlement Body prior to the relevant Delivery Year.

 3.16 Provision of information by Delivery Body

-3.16.1the following received as part of Prequalification.
+3.16.1 The Delivery Body must send relevant component information received as part of Prequalification to the CM Settlement Body.

 CHAPTER 4: DETERMINATION OF ELIGIBILITY